-To pass this subject, there is no minimum mark for the control exams, the partial exams have 2.5 as a minimum mark (over 10).
+To compute the final mark, there is no minimum mark for the control exams, the partial exams have 2.5 as a minimum mark (over 10).

-If necessary, the students can make the reevaluation of Partial Exams 1 and 2 (80%).
+If necessary, the students can resit Partial Exams 1 and 2 (80%).
+The final mark will be computed after these resits.